awhogan/CSIntel/README.md

 # CSIntel
 CrowdStrike Threat Intelligence

+#EOL
+This script uses the now depreciated key based API keys.
+The [falconpy project](https://github.com/CrowdStrike/falconpy) has standardized the OAuth API functions.

 This file will act as a Python API for CrowdStrike's Threat Intelligence API.
 It was built to make it easy to use the Intel API.